mfurlong64/squarzio/README.md

 # Goals
 - Create a 2D Unity game where the user can interact with digital 2D characters.
-- Allow the character to pose questions to the user and for the user to respond.
+- Allow the user to asks questions to Sqarzio and have it respond.
+- Design app to allow for continual tweaking and updates to improve functionality and user experience.
-- Have a clean, calm design that is easy on the eyes.
+- Have a clean and calm design that is easy on the eyes.
 - Include fun, simple music that matches the aesthetic of the game.